 Being a parent, it is difficult and nerve wracking to see children of not getting his bare minimum physical ability.
 So we looking for this surgery which is handsomely expensive with lots of pre and post Operative Therapies etc. Its like learn to walk again from scratch.

-Team at GOSH London thinks Ansh will be able to get NHS funding for his surgery, but Ansh would require lots of strenuous and extensive therapy which forms an integral part of the success of this procedure.
+Team at GOSH London thinks Ansh will be able to get NHS funding for his surgery and have put Ansh on waitlist for operation, but Ansh would require lots of strenuous and extensive therapy which forms an integral part of the success of this procedure.
 These Physio Therapy, additional sessions of swimming, horse riding etc etc will need to be funded private.
 And this is a must after surgery.

 Looking forward for all your Generosity with very good heart and hoping we all could all join our hands in Ansh’s Dream to walk.